top of page

 August 8, 1969, Jacksonville Journal

 With the station missing income goals, month after month, the writing was soon on the wall that it was in trouble.
-The station even took on the role of a repeater for the University of Illinois broadcast station WILL-TV with the broadcast of some of the daytime educational programs to bring in some income.
+The station even took on the role of a repeater for the University of Illinois broadcast station WILL-TV with the broadcast of some daytime educational programs to bring in some income.
 There was also a matter of a scandal involving Mr. Moyer and an ABC regional affiliations manager and charges involving bribery to keep the network affiliation when Channel 14 didn't meet the requirements of the network affiliation agreement.

 (from Jacksonville Journal, September 16, 1971)